LLNL/blt/docs/setup_blt.rst

    :lines: 9-24
    :linenos:

-.. danger:: Add example of blank project, talk about using cmake to configure, make and test.

 .. danger::
     Make sure that we discuss a simple way to invoke cmake with the correct paths to blt (without recursively including blt within blt).